-Also called DUI, DWI, drunk driving, driving while impaired, and driving under the influence, Maine’s definition of OUI includes driving under the influence of alcohol as well as driving under the influence of drugs.
-This is an offense that is taken seriously by the State, and can carry significant, lasting consequences if a conviction is reached.
+Also called DUI or DWI, Maine’s definition of OUI includes driving under the influence of alcohol as well as driving under the influence of drugs.
+This is an offense that is taken seriously by the state, and if you’re charged with an OUI in Maine, it can carry significant, lasting consequences when a conviction is reached.

 1st Offense: Mandatory minimum sentence of $500 fine and 150-day license suspension.